networknt/light-doc/content/en/deployment/kubernetes.md

 reviewed: true
 ---

-Although you can deploy the microservices built on top of the light platform to a data center with `java -jar` or with Docker, the ultimate deployment platform would be a Kubernetes cluster.
+Although you can deploy the microservices built on top of Light to a data center with java -jar or with Docker, the ultimate deployment platform would be a Kubernetes cluster.

 Before deploying a service to a Kubernetes cluster, you need to create secrets with all the externalized configuration files.
-These files usually are copied to config folder in each project in [light-config-test][] or [light-config-prod][].
-For detailed directory structure, please refer to [petstore][].
+These files usually are copied to the config folder in each project in l[light-config-test][] or [light-config-prod][].
+For a detailed directory structure, please refer to [petstore][].

 ### Secrets

 To create secrets, make sure you have all the configuration files in the config folder.
-Then run the following create_secrets.sh
+Then run the following create_secrets.sh:

 ```
 kubectl create secret generic petstore-secret --from-file=config
 ```

 The above script creates a generic secret object with all the config files in the config folder.
-Each file name will be the key, and the base64 encoded content will be the value.
+Each file name will be the key and the base64 encoded content will be the value.

 To list all the secrets: